 In modern‐day Russia, a prima ballerina has her high hopes scattered by an unfortunate injury.
 Forced to work as a so‐called "Red Sparrow" spy, her secret missions take her from Moscow to Budapest, London and Vienna.
-But when this extraordinary clever spy starts to play according to her own rules, the dangerous game of spies spirals out of control…
+But when this extraordinary clever spy starts to play to her own rules, the dangerous game of spies starts to spiral out of control…

-Dominika Egorova (Jennifer Lawrence) is a prima ballerina with a bright future ahead of her.
-But when her dance partner causes her to fall, her dancing career dreams suddenly come to an abrupt end.
+In 2017, Dominika Egorova (Jennifer Lawrence) is a prima ballerina with a bright future ahead of her.
+But when her dance partner causes her to fall, all her career dreams suddenly come to an abrupt end.

-This mission, however, soon spirals out of control as the ever so stubborn Dominika dares to step out of the straight line dictated to her by her uncle, her mission becomes a dangerous game of life and death…
+But when the ever so stubborn (and clever) Dominika dares to step out of the line dictated to her by her uncle, her mission becomes a dangerous game of life and death…

 The exteriors for State School Four were filmed in Dég, Hungary, just over an hour outside of Budapest.
 And many of the Sparrow School interior scenes were filmed at a rural cultural center and abandoned factory in Dunaújváros, Central Hungary.